jharini/booknotes/system-design/system-design-interview/chapter25/README.md

 ### Durability
 Data durability is an important requirement in our design.
 In order to achieve 6 nines of durability, every failure case needs to be properly examined.

 First problem to address is hardware failures.
-We can achieve that by replicating data nodes to minimize probability of failure.
+We can achieve that by replicating data nodes to multiple hard disks to minimize probability of failure.
 But in addition to that, we also ought to replicate across different failure domains (cross-rack, cross-dc, separate networks, etc).
+A failure domain is a physical or logical section of the environment that is negatively affected when a critical service experiences problems.
-A critical event can cause multiple hardware failures within the same domain:
+A critical event can cause multiple hardware failures within the same domain and data can be replicated in different Availability Zones (AZ):
 ![failure-domain-isolation](images/failure-domain-isolation.png)

+The choice of failure domain level doesn't directly increase the durability of data, but it will result in better reliability in extreme cases, such as large-scale power outages, colling system failures, natural disasters, etc.

 Assuming annual failure rate of a typical HDD is 0.81%, making three copies gives us 6 nines of durability.